-- Don’t aim for “stiff peaks”.
-You want the whipped cream to keep its shape and be soft, billowing peaks.
-If by chance you OVERBEAT the whipped cream (I have done this and cried!) fixing it is actually very easy.
-Simply add in more fresh heavy whipping cream and whisk by hand.
-My life was changed when I found that out!
+- If by chance you over-beat the whipped cream, fixing it is actually very easy!
+Simply add in a splash of fresh heavy whipping cream and whisk by hand.

-How to Make Whipped Cream Hearts
+How to Store Whipped Cream Hearts

-- 1 pint (454g) heavy whipping cream
+- 1 pint (454 g) heavy whipping cream

-- ¼ cup (31g) confectioners' sugar
+- ¼ cup (31 g) confectioners' sugar

 - food coloring, optional

-- ¼ cup water
+- ¼ cup (62.5 g) water

-Add heavy cream to a mixing bowl.
-Start mixing at the lowest speed, and then gradually increase speed to medium until the cream starts to get thicker.
+- Add the heavy cream to a large mixing bowl.
+Start mixing at the lowest speed, and then gradually increase speed to medium until the cream starts to thicken.
 (The gradual progression prevents you from spraying yourself with cream.)

-When the cream starts to thicken, stop the mixer.
-Slowly add in the confectioners' sugar and then resume mixing again, starting with low speed and increasing to medium speed and eventually moving to a high speed.
+- When the cream starts to thicken, stop the mixer.
+Slowly add in the confectioners' sugar and then resume mixing, starting with low speed, increasing to medium speed, and eventually moving to a high speed.

-Fold in food coloring (if using).
+- Fold in food coloring (if using).

-Gently fold in 1/4 cup of water (to aid in the freezing process).
+- Gently fold in ¼ cup of water (to aid in the freezing process).

-Freeze for 1-2 hours.
+- Freeze for 1-2 hours, or until solid.